binded/cloud-cache/README.md

 Returns a Readable Stream.

+Important:

-*Important*: the stream returned by `getStreamFn` will not be cached unless the Readable Stream returned by `cache.getOrSetStream` is fully consumed.
-This can be done by piping or attaching an `.on('data', fn)` event handler.
+- The stream returned by `getStreamFn` might not be cached if the returned read stream is not fully consumed (e.g. by piping it).
+- A `finish` event is fired to indicate that the stream was completely saved to the cache.

 ```javascript
 cache.getOrSetStream('olalonde/avatar.png', () => resizeImage('/tmp/avatar.png')).pipe(req)